 A deep dive from Hubstaff on how they were able to hack Buffer and dramatically increase their social based traffic.

-This is an interesting case study from AppSumo on how Sumo Jerky was able to skyrocket growth and customer acquisition after several months of disappointing sales.
+An interesting case study from AppSumo on how Sumo Jerky was able to skyrocket growth and customer acquisition after several months of disappointing sales.

 The best email marketing and automation tool out there.
 As powerful as Infusionsoft, but with better metrics and tracking abilities.
 Setup automation workflows with triggers and rules, autoresponders, CRM integration, and much more.
 Hands down the best platform on the market (and it starts at $9!)

-One of the ultimate data and analytics trackers out there, it covers marketing and social media stats and traffic sources to name a few.
+One of the ultimate data and analytics trackers out there.
+It covers marketing and social media stats and traffic sources to name a few.

-An all in one tool that helps to drive more signups and subscribers on a website developed by the guys behind AppSumo.
+All-in-one tool that helps to drive more signups and subscribers on a website developed by the guys behind AppSumo.